-Version Date: October 1, 2020
+Version Date: October 1, 2021

-Updates for October 1, 2020
+Updates for October 1, 2021

-Effective October 1, 2020, the District-wide base rate is \$13,690 for all acute care hospitals, a 13% increase from fiscal year (FY) 2020.
+Effective October 1, 2021, the District-wide base rate is \$15,000 for all acute care hospitals, a 10% increase from fiscal year (FY) 2021.
 The base rate is set to reimburse at 98% of costs for District hospitals as a group.
-United Medical Center (UMC) continues to receive a 2% increase to the District-wide base rate since it is located in an Economic Development Zone (EDZ).
+United Medical Center (UMC) continues to receive a 2% increase to the District-wide base rate since it is located in an Economic Development Zone (EDZ).i

-Other changes to the inpatient All Patients Refined Diagnosis Related Groups (APR-DRG) payment methodology for FY 2021 are an increase of the pediatric mental health policy adjustor from 1.75 to 2.0, an increase in the pediatric miscellaneous policy adjustor from 1.35 to 1.75, and reductions in the obstetric policy adjustor to 1.0 and normal newborn policy adjustor to 1.2.
-The neonate policy adjustor remains at 1.25, and the pediatric respiratory policy adjustor remains at 1.35.
-In addition, the high-cost outlier threshold increased to \$81,000 and the marginal cost factor decreased from 93% to 55% in order to maintain the high-cost outlier pool at no more than 5%.
+Other changes to the inpatient All Patients Refined Diagnosis Related Groups (APR-DRG) payment methodology for FY 2022 are an increase of the adult respiratory policy adjustor from 1.0 to 1.1, and reductions in the pediatric misc. policy adjustor to 1.7, the pediatric mental health policy adjustor to 1.5, the normal newborn policy adjustor to 1.0 and the neonate policy adjustor to 1.2.
+The pediatric respiratory policy adjustor remains at 1.35.
+In addition, the high-cost outlier threshold decreased to \$78,000 and the marginal cost factor increased from 55% to 64% to maintain the high-cost outlier pool at no more than 5%.

-FY 2021 changes to the indirect medical education (IME) portion of the base rate, direct medical education (DME) add-ons and capital add-ons are based on individual hospital FY 2019 cost report information.
+FY 2022 changes to the indirect medical education (IME) portion of the base rate, direct medical education (DME) add-ons and capital add-ons are based on individual hospital FY 2020 cost report information.